 While your socks aren’t likely to take up much room, you’ll need every spare inch of your backpack - so roll them up and shove them inside your shoes.

 This not only stores them effectively but keeps your shoes in good shape as well – double win!

-Numbers wise, we’d recommend at least 2 pairs a day – cool cotton for the day and warm wool for the colder evenings.
+Numbers wise, we’d recommend at least 2 pairs a day – warm wool for the colder evenings.

 You’ve got to keep an eye on your feet, otherwise you’ll end up with blisters, fungus and goodness knows what else.

 If you’re away for an extended period and have soiled even your emergency socks you can quite easily give them a quick wash using warm water (not boiling as this can shrink wool).